OussamaElkamlichi/purpose_ally/taks.md

 - [ ] Handle reports cron job on edit action.

+- [ ] Create a function that sends message to a specific user.

 - [ ] Move bot token to .env
 ---
 ### Notes: